Bouchaib542/-title-Goldbach-Strong-Conjecture-Calculator-GPS-Prime-Pair-Finder-title-/README.md

 It offers a narrow and effective alternative to classical theorems and may open new paths toward a proof of the strong Goldbach Conjecture.

 📄 **Read the full article**:
-👉 The complete article is published directly on the [project website](https://bouchaib542.github.io/Probabilistic-Goldbach-GPS/), via `index.html`.
+👉 Available on the [project website](https://bouchaib542.github.io/Probabilistic-Goldbach-GPS/), via `index.html`.

 🌐 **Related Projects**:
 - 🔗 [Goldbach √-Predictor Site](https://bouchaib542.github.io/goldbach-sqrt-predictor/)